aminyasser/twitter-clone/README.md

 ## Running locally

- Create New Database then import twitter.sql file on it. go to PATH core/classes/connection.php and change database info.
+ - Create New Database then import twitter.sql file on it.
+ - go to PATH **core/classes/connection.php** and add your database info.

  ```php
     protected static $servername = "localhost";
     protected static $db_name="twitter";